tw-in-js/twind/docs/handbook/configuration.md

 One benefit of doing compilation at runtime is that it is possible to warn developers about errors such as:

 - Unknown directive: warn when an unrecognized rule is encountered
-- Missing theme value: warn when a unknown theme value is encountered
+- Missing theme values: warn when a unknown theme value is encountered

-By default these kind of warnings will be surfaced in the developer console but will not cause the program to throw an error and crash.
+By default, these kind of warnings will be surfaced in the developer console but will not cause the program to throw an error and crash.

-However, sometimes throwing an error might be desirable; for example during testing or continuous integrations.
+However, sometimes throwing an error might be desirable.
+For example, during testing or continuous integrations.

 To force the program to error instead of warn set `mode` to `strict`: